-The Kanban Toolbox page will open automatically whenever you open a diagram created from the MDG Technology for Kanban Diagrams.
+The Kanban Toolbox page will open automatically whenever you open a Kanban diagram.
 The Toolbox page provides a default set of elements that you can use to represent units of work on your Kanban diagrams, but any type of element can be added.